Do Hydrangeas Like Clay Soil? (How to Grow)

 How Mulching Benefits Hydrangeas in Clay Soil?

-Cover hydrangea plant with organic material like bark and leaf mold, this will act as mulch and preserve moisture.
-Also with time this mulch will be decomposed to add nutrients to growing soil.
+Cover hydrangea plants with organic material like bark and leaf mold; this will act as mulch and preserve moisture.
+Also, with time, this mulch will be decomposed to add nutrients to growing soil.

 As the top layer of clay soil dries quickly, mulching will avoid this problem.

-Mulching with hay grass or other organic material, will regulate temperature and reduce moisture escape into atmosphere.
+Mulching with hay grass or other organic material will regulate temperature and reduce moisture escape into the atmosphere.

-While mulching make sure to leave one inch of gap between the stem of the hydrangea plant and the mulch, else constant moisture and lead to stem rot.
+While mulching, make sure to leave one inch of gap between the stem of the hydrangea plant and the mulch; constant moisture will lead to stem rot.

 Hydrangeas Colour in Clay Soil

-Most clay soils are alkaline, so your hydrangeas blooms pink flowers.
+Most clay soils are alkaline, so your hydrangeas bloom pink flowers.

-With lower pH, hydrangea plant produces blue coloured flowers.
+With lower pH, the hydrangea plant produces blue-coloured flowers.

-However, the change will not be instant.
+However, the change will take time.
 It may take months to produce new coloured blossoms.

 Bottom Line